erroronline1/caro/readme.md

 #### records considerations
 * store (approval-)unit to forms and components for better access by preselection - add component select by unit + edit component/form by unit
-* inform on approved cases to start production? on case state change ask for message to units

 #### issues
 * review modal return on closing -> still not always returning false -> not reproduceable in firefox -> observe, could have been a cache issue